-Never switch off the computer while the busy indicator is lit since this may result in loss of data.
-A flickering hard drive display is your indication that the PC is accessing the hard drive.
+Never switch off the computer while the PC is accessing the hard drive.
+This may result in loss of data.

 In your first partition (C:\) you will find the operating system, application programs and the users' documents.

 The second partition (D:\) serves for data security and contains additional drivers (D:\Driver) and tools (D:\Tools) for your PC.